NASCAR: Racer’s Heart

 In Racer’s Heart, you are introduced to Bobby Allison and his wife, Judy.
 You meet their four kids (in particular their two boys), Bobby’s parents, his brothers, and his racing rivals.
 What follows is a remarkable personal chronicle of perseverance, determination, and accomplishment punctuated by unimaginable loss.
 Some may think auto racing is too dangerous but whether or not you are a fan of the sport is immaterial because you will enjoy this riveting and compelling human drama.

 Racer’s Heart is filled with breathtaking victories and heartbreaking losses.
-It’s the story of a uniquely-gifted man who criss-crossed the country for decades racing anywhere he could just to “have it all” only to “lose it all” a few years later.
-However, at its core, Racer’s Heart is a story of acceptance, redemption, and forgiveness; where true love and true faith are unconditional and unwavering.
+It’s the story of a uniquely-gifted man who crisscrossed the country for decades racing anywhere he could “have it all” only to “lose it all” a few years later.
+However, at its core, Racer’s Heart is a story of acceptance, redemption, and forgiveness, where true love and true faith are unconditional and unwavering.
 It’s a gut-wrenchingly personal story with a universal message of hope that will leave you uplifted and inspired.

 I just Interviewed Mark Sutcliffe on his new movie, Racer’s Heart; I wanted to know how he planned on sharing such a personal story with the audience considering his close friendship with Bobby Allison.

 He continued, “I grew up in Suburb near Toronto with a younger brother Tim.
-Dad had an automotive shop (funny, cause I could not tell you how to open the hood of most cars…) and my mom was and still is a very creative person.
+Dad had an automotive shop (funny, cause I could not tell you how to open the hood of most cars), and my mom was and still is a very creative person.
 She has mastered almost every art/craft there has been through the years, and she has taught many.
-Her latest endeavor is quilting and she now has this huge quilting machine in her basement.
+Her latest endeavor is quilting, and she now has this colossal quilting machine in her basement.

 “After I met Bobby Allison and got to know the man, his wife Judy (she’s so cute, smart and funny), their family, his life and what they went through.
-I said to myself, this story needs to be told, it needs to get out there to inspire people of all ages”
+I told myself, this story needs to be told.
+It needs to get out there to inspire people of all ages.”

 Last I asked who most inspired you.
-He answered, “next to my father, Bobby Allison is the greatest man I’ve ever met….
-Period”.
+He answered, “next to my father, Bobby Allison, is the greatest man I’ve met… ever.
+Period.”